 The Christian ministry is set apart to bring Gospel nourishment to the Body of Christ on earth and to announce the Good News of Jesus Christ to the world.
 Our Redeemer, by His very life, bequeathed a season that captures the world’s attention each year.
 Welcome, Advent.
 Welcome, Christmas.

-I wanted to give an aid for congregations and pastors, particularly those in free church backgrounds, who want to move away from the commercialization of the season to focus on the Incarnation.
-That is a hard sell to be sure.
-But the way to do it is through the church calendar.
-By acknowledging the festivity of the season, but also drawing the hearts of the people away from sale papers to the Scriptures, the pastor can carry out his goal.
+I wanted to aid congregations and pastors, particularly those from evangelical and free church backgrounds, who want to move away from the commercialization of the season to focus on the Incarnation.
+That is a hard sell, to be sure.
+A normative way to refocus the minds and hearts of people to the reality of Christ with us is through the seasons of the church calendar.
+The pastor can accomplish his goal by acknowledging the festivity of the wondrous season and drawing the people’s hearts away from the selling sites to the sacred Scriptures.
 Returning to the seasons marking the life of Jesus our Lord helps us to order discipleship on a cycle of Scripture.

 I offer these readings to you with references and resources at the conclusion.
 I begin with a statement I used on celebrating Advent.